-Insurance companies offer many different products, each of them conferring some type of protection against loss to the policyholder in exchange for premium payments.
+Insurance companies offer many different products, each of them offering some type of protection against loss to the policyholder in exchange for premium payments.
 Each provides benefits by reducing the consumer's risks and inspiring increased peace of mind.
 Additionally, in some cases, people or businesses are required to have certain types of insurance in order to protect others.

 An insurance policy pays you or the designated recipient when a covered loss is realized.
 The drawback to buying insurance, in many cases, is that you're paying for something you hope you'll never have to use.

 Other types of policies expand your coverage to cover other situations.
 Collision insurance protects you by repairing or replacing your car if you get into a wreck.
-Comprehensive policies cover for other damages, such as if someone vandalizes it or if a window breaks in a hailstorm.
+Comprehensive policies cover other damages, such as if someone vandalizes it or if a window breaks in a hailstorm.

 Homeowner and Renter's Insurance

 Homeowner's insurance carries several benefits.
 The main one is that it will pay to repair or replace your home if it is damaged or destroyed by causes explicitly covered in the policy.
 Many policies also protect the valuables inside your home if they are stolen.
-Be aware that some damages -- often including those caused by earthquakes and floods -- usually are not covered without a separate policy.
+Be aware that some damages – often including those caused by earthquakes and floods – usually are not covered without a separate policy.